FilipDimitrijevic97/FilipDimitrijevic97/README.md

 # filip dimitrijevic

-software developer building analytics solutions with go and react. currently studying computer science at kth royal institute of technology.
+currently studying computer science master at kth royal institute of technology.

 ## what i do